Royal Museum for Central Africa: Archives

+In March 2026, the AfricaMuseum was reported to be in a dispute with a U.S. mining company backed by Jeff Bezos and Bill Gates over the digitisation of colonial-era geological archives from the Democratic Republic of the Congo.

 Research

-The publicly accessible exhibitions only represent about 25 percent of the museum's activities.
-The scientific departments, which represent the bulk of the museum's academic and research facilities, together with the main collections, are housed in the former Palace of the Colonies, the Stanley Pavilion and in the CAPA building.
+The publicly accessible exhibitions only represent about 25% of the museum's activities.
+The scientific departments, which represent the bulk of the museum's academic and research facilities, together with the main collections, are housed in the Africa Palace, the Stanley Pavilion and in the CAPA building.